-According to Goslett the value of a property is largely determined by the supply and demand in the market, along with buyer’s personal preferences.
+The value of a property is mainly determined by the demand and supply of such a property in the market, along with the buyer’s personal preferences.

-It is important to note that while renovations or alterations to a property will change the price level to some degree, it does not always mean that the value of the property will increase.
-Why is this?
-Goslett says that homeowners who are renovating with the view of selling the property need to be aware of the current trends in the market and what buyers are willing to pay more for.
+It is also important to remember that even though renovations and alterations to the property will change the price to some extent, it does not mean that the value of the property will increase.
+This is because renovations need to take place against the background of trends that homeowners are interested in.

-“It goes without saying that a home that is clean, neat and well-maintained will be far more appealing to prospective buyers.
-The marketability of the home is increased by ensuring that it is in its best condition prior to being placed on the market.
-Although adding a coat of paint and having the garden landscaped won’t necessarily increase the home’s value, it will increase its marketability and make it appealing to larger number of potential buyers – even through the actual features of the home have not been changed,” says Goslett.
+If a home is clean and neat it will look more appealing to the potential buyer – this goes without saying.
+The marketability of the home is increased by ensuring that it is in its best condition before putting it on the market.
+Adding a coat of paint and improving the landscape might not increase the value of the home, but it will make it look all the more appealing to buyers, even though the actual features of the home have not been changed.